 The Implant Process

 The time frame for completing the implant and crown depends on many factors.
-When the traditional method of placing an implant is used, the shortest time frame for a complete implant (including surgeries and placing the permanent crown) is about five months in the lower jaw and six months in the upper jaw.
-However, the process can last up to a year or more, particularly if bone needs to be built up first.
+When the traditional method of placing an implant is used, the shortest time frame for a complete implant is about five months in the lower jaw and six months in the upper jaw.
+This includes surgeries and placing the permanent crown.
+However, the process can last a year or more, particularly if bone needs to be built up first.

-In the traditional method, two surgeries are required, with three to six months between them.
-During the first surgery, an incision is made in the gum where the implant will be placed.
+In the traditional method, two procedures are required, with three to six months between them.
+During the first procedure, a small incision is made in the gum where the implant will be placed.
 A hole is drilled in the bone, the implant is placed into the hole in the bone, and the incision is stitched closed.

 Before any work is done, you will visit either a specialist called a prosthodontist or a general dentist who has had advanced training in the placement and restoration of implants.

 Your dentist will do a comprehensive examination.
 During the exam, he or she will review your medical and dental history, take X-rays, and create impressions of your teeth and gums so that models can be made.
-In some cases, the dentist also may order a computerized tomography (CT) scan of your mouth.
-This scan will help your dentist determine how much jawbone is available to hold the implants in place, and will show the location of structures such as nerves and sinuses (located above your upper teeth) so they can be avoided during surgery.
+In some cases, the dentist also may order a computed tomography (CT) scan of your mouth.
+This scan will help your dentist determine how much jawbone is available to hold the implants in place.
+It also will show the location of structures such as nerves and sinuses (located above your upper teeth) so they can be avoided during surgery.